A nice long time in a smoker does a wonder for meats. Keto poor man’s burnt ends are sure to please everyone, even non-ketoers!

 Furthermore, if you don’t have a smoker, I highly recommend you get one.
 You can make so many great things in one, including an unorthodox recipe for smoked deviled eggs.
 If you love eating smoked meats at a BBQ restaurant, you can easily make them yourself at home.

 This recipe takes some time to make.
 I highly recommend you don’t try and rush it or speed the process along.
 Because of the time commitment needed, make sure you plan ahead to make this recipe a success.
-Make some coleslaw using our Super Simple Keto Coleslaw Dressing for an amazingly tasty meal.
+Make some coleslaw using our Keto Coleslaw Dressing for an amazingly tasty meal.

 Keto Poor Man’s Burnt Ends.
 Super delicious, super tasty, and super awesome.

 - Preheat your smoker to 275˚F (use hickory wood)

 - Combine all of the dry ingredients (except the sweetener) in a small bowl and use to coat the roast liberally